NathanSepul/flutter_ci_appollo/README.md

-<h1>Appollo with CI/CD github action tool</h1>
+<h1>Appollo with CI/CD GitHub Actions</h1>

-This is a project is an exemple, with thhe objective the show how to use use thhe Github Action with [Appollo](https://duckduckgo.com "The best search engine for privacy").
+This is an example project, with thhe objective the show how to use the Github Action with [Appollo](https://github.com/Appollo-CLI/Appollo "The easy way to setup, build & release flutter apps for iOS on Linux, Windows and MacOS").